 Returning Refund Money

-If you already have your refund money, you can return the uncashed check with your amended return.
+If you already have your refund money, you can return return with your amended return.
 Include a letter explaining why you’re returning the check.
 Write the word “Void” in the area where you normally would have endorsed it.
 If you are still due a refund after your amended return has been processed, you’ll get another check to replace that one.

 If you’ve already deposited the money, submit a check as soon as possible, but no later than 21 days, to the appropriate IRS facility for your location.
 Write “Payment of Erroneous Refund” on the check, as well as the tax period for the refund and your Social Security number.
 If the funds were deposited into your bank account, contact your bank’s automated clearing house and request that the money be returned to the IRS.

 Reasons for Amended Return Delays

 According to the IRS, paper-based tax returns are more likely to contain errors.
 In fact, the organization reports that taxpayers are 20 times more likely to make a mistake when filling out a paper return versus electronic return.
 Since e-filing isn’t allowed with Form 1040X, that means paper-based is your only choice, so it's important to thoroughly check your amended return since even the smallest error can result in a processing delay.
 Although it can take up to 16 weeks to process your return, it will be longer if there is an error that needs to be corrected.

 Even if you’ve double- and triple-checked the math and contact information on your form, you can still make errors that will lead to delays.
 If you forget to sign the return or leave a section blank, it will be marked as incomplete and the IRS will have to come back to you for more information.
 You may also experience a delay if you’ve fallen victim to identity theft – in other words, if someone filed taxes using your Social Security number.
 You may not even be aware this has happened until you experience a delay.